 Another lovely seaside town with a great beach, that’s closer to Machynlleth is Aberdovey/Aberdyfi.

-A wonderful and easy walk is to head for Penhelig station (pictured above), the next station down the line, though if you do take the train back to Machynlleth from there, you’ll need to flag it down, as it is a request stop.
+A wonderful and easy walk by the coast is to take the train to Aberdovey/Aberdyfi and head for Penhelig station (pictured above), the next station down the line, though if you do take the train back to Machynlleth from there, you’ll need to flag it down, as it is a request stop.

 I wanted to share my passion for train travel and explain how anyone can take the fantastic journeys I have taken.